li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

 ### 2.4 Description of Method in Model Diagnostics

 We checked leverage, standardized residuals, estimate of standard deviation, cook’s distance, VIF and adjusted R-square.
+(Please see “Section 5 : Additional Work” for detailed codes and graphs)

 #### 2.4.1 Leverage